rubyworks/rc/spec/06_interface.md

     end

-To get the configuration of the current project --relative to the current working directory, we can use the `configuration` method.
+To get the configuration of the current project --relative to the current working directory, use the `configuration` method.

     RC.configuration